-"investments in developing countries with important public good dimensions may be backed by a sound business case but cannot necessarily be financed by commercial investors due to high risks associated with projects or uncertainty related to returns.
-In these cases, public support can be used strategically through blended finance to improve the 'risk-return' profile of investments in developing countries and make them more attractive to private investors".5 According to surveys by OECD and the European DFI Association (EDFI), 167 facilities were set up between 2000 and 2016, with a total of USD 31 billion in commitments.
-The number of facilities launched has increased steadily, as almost three times more facilities were established between 2009 and 2016 than over the previous 8 years.6 It is important to note that concessionality is not simply providing subsidies or grants to projects, not least because of the risk this would pose to distorting local markets.
+Such barriers to drawing in increased and appropriate finance can be addressed through the de-risking, one of the opportunities offered by blended finance.
+The OECD offers a good rationale for grants to de-risk investment.
+They note that "investments in developing countries with important public good dimensions may be backed by a sound business case but cannot necessarily be financed by commercial investors due to high risks associated with projects or uncertainty related to returns.
+In these cases, public support can be used strategically through blended finance to improve the 'risk-return' profile of investments in developing countries and make them more attractive to private investors".

+According to surveys by OECD and the European DFI Association (EDFI), 167 facilities have been set up between 2000 and 2016, with a total of USD 31 billion in commitments.
+The number of facilities launched has increased steadily, as almost three times more facilities were established between 2009 and 2016 than over the previous 8 years.
+It is important to note that concessionality is not simply providing subsidies or grants to projects, not least because of the risk this would pose to distorting local markets.
 Indeed, there are a range of different instruments used to apply concessionality.
-Most commonly these include grants. concessional loans, credit and risk guarantees, credit lines, and technical assistance.
-Loans in this context are typically provided with low interest rates, flexibility in requirements for collateral, long periods of maturity, and use of extended grace periods (See case study 'IFC Housing Finance in West Africa' for a blended finance model).
+Most commonly these include grants, concessional loans, credit and risk guarantees, credit lines, and technical assistance.
+Loans in this context are typically provided with low interest rates, flexibility in requirements for collateral, long periods of maturity, and use of extended grace periods (See the side bar 1 'IFC Housing Finance in West Africa' for a blended finance model).

 There are also additional concessional instruments that may be deployed, including first-loss equity tranches, equity swaps, hedging of interest rates or currency fluctuations or volatility, as well as deeply subordinated debt.
-This Policy Brief argues that the effective use of blended finance to de-risk, in combination with opening up the investment opportunity to diaspora investors, will help achieve an accelerated investment ecosystem for missing middle enterprises.
-The accompanying chart (Fig.B) sets out blended concessional finance for new projects in 2017.
+We argue that the effective use of blended finance to de-risk, in combination with opening up the investment opportunity to diaspora investors, will help achieve an accelerated investment ecosystem for missing middle enterprises.
+The accompanying chart sets out blended concessional finance for new projects in 2017.